bakwc/mysql_ch_replicator/README.md

 - `databases` Databases name pattern to replicate, e.g. `db_*` will match `db_1` `db_2` `db_test`, list is also supported

 #### Optional settings
+- `initial_replication_threads` - number of threads for initial replication, by default 1, set it to number of cores to accelerate initial data copy
 - `tables` - tables to filter, list is also supported
 - `exclude_databases` - databases to __exclude__, string or list, eg `'table1*'` or `['table2', 'table3*']`.
 If same database matches `databases` and `exclude_databases`, exclude has higher priority.
 - `exclude_tables` - databases to __exclude__, string or list.
 If same table matches `tables` and `exclude_tables`, exclude has higher priority.